 Night Sky Viewing in Glacier National Park

 With dark skies overhead, Glacier National Park is an International Dark Skies Park.
 It offers night sky programming during the summer, especially the popular Logan Pass Star Parties.
-Check in at the visitor centers for more information on seasonal ranger programing.
+Check-in at the visitor centers for more information on seasonal ranger programming.
+This is one of the top things to do on a 3-day itinerary for Glacier National Park,

 Kids in Glacier National Park